gap-packages/francy/js/README.md

 Francy implements 3 renderers at the moment:

-1. D3 using D3 forces to get a representation of network graphs and charts.
+1. [D3](https://d3js.org/) using D3 forces to get a representation of network graphs and charts.
-2. Graphviz using one of 'circo', 'dot', 'fdp', 'neato', 'osage', 'patchwork' or 'twopi' engines to get different representations.
+2. [Graphviz](https://www.graphviz.org/), [d3-graphviz](https://github.com/magjac/d3-graphviz), using one of 'circo', 'dot', 'fdp', 'neato', 'osage', 'patchwork' or 'twopi' engines to get different representations.
-3. Vis networks.
+3. [Vis](http://visjs.org/) using dynamic customizable networks.

 ## Usage

 Note:
-Make sure [JupyterKenel](https://github.com/gap-packages/JupyterKernel) is installed on Jupyter.
+Make sure [JupyterKenel](https://github.com/gap-packages/JupyterKernel) is installed on Jupyter - JupyterKernel is distributed with GAP by default, since v4.10 :)
-Make sure [Francy GAP](/) is installed on GAP.
+Make sure [Francy GAP](/) is installed on GAP - Francy is distributed with GAP by default, since v4.10 :)

 ### Jupyter integration